deepgram/content/articles/en/community/resolving-cors-policy-deepgram-ec2-1329940840306446364.md

 - **Node.js Proxy Example:** Deepgram provides a basic [Node.js proxy](https://github.com/deepgram-devs/deepgram-node-proxy) you can adapt for this purpose.
 This proxy is designed to handle requests through a lightweight setup, ideally suitable for development and production use cases.

-Setting up a proxy server can be done by deploying this Node.js application on your server and configuring it to forward requests from the client to the Deepgram API.

 ### Additional Considerations

 - **Payload Size:** Ensure that your server and proxy can handle the request and response sizes expected in your application.
 For instance, with Nginx acting as a reverse proxy, you might need to adjust the `client_max_body_size` directive to accommodate large payloads.

 - **Security:** Caution should be taken to secure your proxy setup to prevent unauthorized access and data leakage.
+It is your responsibility to secure the proxy application behind your own authentication, or risk others using your Deepgram credit for their own purpose.

 ### Conclusion